-- 1. The supervisory authority expects, following the supervisory review process, that the undertaking is able to withstand its current and future risks and does not require a more frequent supervisory assessment and is not subject to on-going supervisory measures to restore material non-compliance with Solvency II. - 2.
-The undertaking does not have a complex business model, as defined in its business strategy and business plan, having also regard to the complexity of the products sold or the investments held, and did not undergo material changes of its business model in the last three financial years, having also regard to key figures on the undertakings' financial condition, such as investments, technical provisions, written premiums, own funds items, or the Solvency Capital Ratio. - 3.
-The undertaking's Solvency Capital Requirement is exceeded by an appropriate margin taking into account the solvency position of the undertaking including its medium-term capital management plan. - 4.
-The undertaking's: - a) technical provisions from life activities, gross of the amounts recoverable from reinsurance contracts and special purpose vehicles, as referred to in Article 76, are not higher than EUR 15 000 000, and; - b) the annual gross written premium income from non-life activities is not higher than EUR 2 000 000 000, and; - c) the undertaking does not represent more than 5% of the life market or, where applicable, non-life market in accordance with Article 35a(1), second subparagraph, of the home Member State of the undertaking.
+- 3. The undertaking's Solvency Capital Requirement is exceeded by an appropriate margin taking also into account the internal target solvency position of the undertaking as defined in its medium-term capital management plan. - 4.
+The undertaking's: - a) technical provisions from life activities, gross of the amounts recoverable from reinsurance contracts and special purpose vehicles, as referred to in Article 76, are not higher than EUR 12 000 000 000, and; - b) the annual gross written premium income from non-life activities is not higher than EUR 2 000 000 000, and; - c) the undertaking does not represent more than 5% of the life market or, where applicable, non-life market in accordance with Article 35a(1), second subparagraph, of the home Member State of the undertaking.